noahehall/nim/README.md

 ### quickies

+- find the rst syntax for creating links between pages and remove all the markdown links
 - fix tests/deepdives/tmemoryLeaks and add it to a new `good examples of bad code` section
   - lol fix helloworld too
 - move projects out of this repo